datapointchris/ichrisbirch/README.md

   - https://hackersandslackers.app/flask-login-user-authentication/

 - Create script to copy files in deploy to directories
+  - THIS should eventually be CI/CD -> Github Actions
   - deploy.sh
   - Use the examples from Hackers and Slackers
     - https://github.com/hackersandslackers/flask-session-tutorial